 AI being logical, would appear to make interactions more straightforward, but that might not be a great experience for people.
 Game theory mathematics is already used to model economic and sociological situations, but what will happen when people encounter logic and “computer says no”?
 Mr. Spock didn’t always enjoy harmonious relations.

-There is no shortage of dystopic, “bad robot” sci-fi, so when strong AI starts to improve itself in ways we are unlikely to understand, it will be important for us to define the questions it answers, tasks it undertakes, rules it obeys and values it upholds, especially when it starts running critical services.
+There is no shortage of dystopic, “bad robot” sci-fi, so when strong AI starts to improve itself in ways we are unlikely to understand, it will be important for us to define the questions it answers, tasks it undertakes, rules it obeys and values it upholds, especially when running critical services.

 “Understand user needs” is the first point of the Gov.uk service standard and arguably a good starting point when integrating AI into the world.
 Other considerations might be: